dkadetov/strimzi-kafka-connect/docs/HOW-TO-STRIMZI.md

 ## How to pause Strimzi Kafka Connect reconciliation

-Useful when you can't stop (scale to 0) Strimzi Operator
+Useful when you can't stop (scale to 0) the Strimzi Operator

 ```bash
 kubectl annotate KafkaConnect <kafka_connector_name> strimzi.io/pause-reconciliation="true"